solyoma/falconG/README.md

  - HTML based WYSIWYG editor for album design, in which
 	- colors, fonts, etc. are customizable with WYSIWYG album editor title and description without duplicating the files
-	- simultaneous dual language display of image titles and descriptions in editor for easy translation of texts.
+	- simultaneous dual language (selectable) display of image titles and descriptions in editor for easy translation of texts.
  - watermark editor
  - single click generation of whole gallery, unchanged albums and images are not re-processed
- - *falconG* resizes images for the web, but it is also possible not to resize certain images (e.g. panoramas) but leave them at their source sizes for the larg image display (thumbnail sizes doesn't change)
+ - *falconG* resizes images for the web.
+It creates thumbnails with given dimensions.
+Those are shown first.
+It also creates larger images for zooming in.
+   There's an option for each larger image (e.g. panoramas) not to be resized.
+   (this sin't reflected on thumbnail sizes)
+ - vieos
- - gallery structure is stored in a single, human readable (UTF-8) text file, style directory and font information in another ".ini" file
+ - source gallery structure is stored in a single, human readable (UTF-8) text file, while style, directory and font information in another ".ini" file
  - source image files from which the gallery is generated can be anywhere on the system